Looking for a great value broadband package in Glasgow?

 The difference is, Vodafone’s packages are normally a little cheaper.
 And unlike BT, they don’t charge a setup fee on any of their broadband plans.

-With Superfast 2 Extra, you get 63 Mbps down, plus unlimited anytime calls to UK mobiles and landlines.
+With Vodafone Pro Broadband, you can get 63 Mbps down, plus unlimited anytime calls to UK mobiles and landlines.
 If you need fast download speed but also want a home phone you can use without worrying about call charges, then Vodafone is a great pick.

 Vodafone also likes to throw in free gifts with their broadband deals for new customers.
 Learn more about the current free gift offering.